 You paid for it!

 Research costs money and much of it comes from the public purse.
 The data and analysis code are the most concrete products of that investment.
 The nonchalance with which they are currently treated represents a serious misuse of those funds.
 The persistence of data and code should be robustly assured and there is a strong moral argument for the products of public investment to be returned to the public.
 There are several additional arguments in favour of public data sharing.
-Yet progress towards this goal has been depressingly slow.

 Data sharing improves quality and integrity